 Due to our politicians’ fiscal irresponsibility, our children and grandchildren will almost certainly have to bear the burden.
 But there may likely be consequences to all of us today.
 That’s because financial markets operate, at least in part, on perception of the future.
 So, at some point in the near future, they could take into account the fact that much of this debt cannot (and will not) be paid and that we’re nearing one of the largest defaults in history.

 And, it isn’t just the markets that could suffer.
 For Washington to even dream of keeping its commitments, it will need to print more dollars out of thin air.
 But what happens when you make a lot more of something without reciprocal increase in demand?
 It loses value.

 This is how an old fashioned currency crisis can get started.

 These numbers are not a joke.
 The debt hanging around our collective necks is a reality.

 So, when will we be fully burdened by the unfunded liabilities, and how can we deal with this coming catastrophe?

 One of the simplest measures you can take is to ensure that your savings are protected by an asset that will always have value, like physical gold.

 We can’t predict when the unfunded liabilities crisis will come to a head, but you can take the measures to protect your savings today.
 Don’t waste any more time and give us all.

 JP Morgan Chase is telling investors to buy gold, not stocks.
 Why?
-Find out here.retirement, wall street journal
+Find out here.Featured, retirement, wall street journal